laurgavrilescu/l2g/README.md

     AUTHENTICATION
-     - user can sign up using `auth/signUp` POST route if there is a valid application code, then the user is registered directly (without needing to await for mate permission) and the output of this wil be a token that will expire in an hour
+     - user can sign up using `auth/signUp` POST route if there is a valid application code, then the user is registered directly (without needing to await for mate permission) and the output of this wil be a token that will expire in an hour - token is the AES encryption of the json representation of the authenticator
-            (this is how I get the first Permission to log the first User in) if not, then the user is added in the DB but will be active only after the mate approves it
+            (this is how I get the first Permission to log the first User in - this solution works fine, because can be seen as an application extension and can be used for other special cases) if not, then the user is added in the DB but will be active only after the mate approves it
      - user can login using `auth/signIn` POST route if the user signed up with activation code, it will get a token that can be further used token that will expire in an hour